glotzerlab/signac-docs/development/design.md

 **Document**

-A *document* is a JSON-encodable mapping, where the keys must adhere to the lexical rules for *Python identifiers* as defined here: https://docs.python.org/3.7/reference/lexical_analysis.html#identifiers .
+A *document* is a JSON-encodable mapping, where the keys **should** adhere to the lexical rules for *Python identifiers* as defined here: https://docs.python.org/3.7/reference/lexical_analysis.html#identifiers .
+Use of keys that do not adhere to these rules leads to *undefined behavior* and a warning may be emitted the first time such a key is encountered.

+Furthermore, keywords that start with an underscore (`_`) are generally reserved for internal use and users are discouraged to use such keys.

 **Attributes**